polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/try-runtime.md

    --at <block-hash>
 ```

-In case a state of a particular pallet is sufficient for your test (e.g. a storage migration), use `pallet` option of a `live` subcommand.
-Only the state/storages of a pallet will be uploaded.
-The option `--no-spec-check-panic` might be useful to not panic if local runtime spec name/version not equal to the uri source:
+If the state of a particular pallet is sufficient for your test (e.g. a storage migration), you can use the `pallet` option of the `live` subcommand.
+Only the state/storages of that pallet will be uploaded.
+The option `--no-spec-check-panic` might be useful to not panic if local runtime spec name/version is not equal to the uri source:

 ```bash
 RUST_LOG=runtime=trace,try-runtime::cli=trace,executor=trace \